 Addictions Acupuncture (NADA protocol)

 The treatment of addictions must be done under the supervision of a suitably qualified medical professional, such as a GP, psychiatrist or consultant (doctor).
-The protocols described here can be used as an adjunct to this, if your doctor feels this is appropriate and are not an alternative to this.
+The NHS link is here.
+The protocols described here can be used as an adjunct to this, if your doctor feels this is appropriate, and are not to be considered as an alternative to this.

 Carter, K.O., Olshan-Perlmutter, M., Norton, H.J. and Smith, M.O., 2011.
 NADA acupuncture prospective trial in patients with substance use disorders and seven common health symptoms.
 Medical Acupuncture, 23(3), pp.131-135.